Series: Here There Be Dragons

 “There are things I can’t tell you, Aaron.
 Things that I have vowed to never speak of, ever.
 I spoke those vows before Lady Tria.”

 “The one and only.
-In her years of living she has come across many individuals and there are many that are rare.
+In her years of living, she has come across many individuals, and many are rare.
 She holds secrets that you wouldn’t believe.
-As I know you hold secrets.”
+As I know you keep secrets.”

 A sudden burst of magic flared from the tub.
 Hotch was never more thankful that his own magic was completely under his own control.
 Where Dave and even Garcia had to use words to get what they wanted, he used feelings.
 Alan jumped back from the tub at the same time that the Immortal threw up a hand that shoved Garcia, Morgan, and Prentiss out the door, shutting in time that the magical backlash from Reed didn’t hit them.

-Reed’s head appeared through a hole in the ice just large enough for it and he stared at Alan.
+Reed’s head appeared through a hole in the ice just large enough for it, and he stared at Alan.
 The Council member was struck still as Reed stared at him.
-Hotch was fairly certain that Reed was talking to him but he couldn’t hear a word.
-When Reed snorted and smoke flared out as well as crackle of electricity, Alan stood up and left the bathroom quickly.
+Hotch was fairly sure that Reed was talking to him, but he couldn’t hear a word.
+When Reed snorted, and smoke flared out as well as the crackle of electricity, Alan stood up and left the bathroom quickly.
 He fumbled at the door for a few seconds and then was gone.
 Hotch stared at his dragon.

 “Reed?”
 Hotch felt the magic in the room increase.
 A blue sheen was coming off of Reed’s bright red scales.
 He wasn’t scared.
 Reed had never done a single thing that actually hurt him.
 Made him back off, yes but not hurt him.
 There was something about Lady Tria that had set Reed off.
 Something that had him scare off a Council member.
 “Stow that display because it isn’t scaring me off.”

 The dragon didn’t though.
 All he did was turn to look at Hotch.
-The two inch thick ice around him started to melt and the water under was boiling.
-The blue sheen turned into actual arcs of lightning that danced across his scales.
+The two-inch thick ice around him started to melt, and the water under was boiling.
+The blue sheen transformed into actual arcs of lightning that danced across his scales.
 It was beautiful and deadly.

 “I think he’s feeling better?”
 Morgan asked, eyes never leaving the door.

 “No, he’s just so scared that his magic is flaring out.
-What the hell did you say that has him so scared?”
+What the hell did you say that has him so afraid?”
 Hotch rounded on Alan who was standing at the bedroom window.